aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.imageoptions/dwfoptions/dwfoptions/_index.md

 ---
 title: DwfOptions.DwfOptions
 second_title: Aspose.CAD for .NET API Reference
 description: DwfOptions constructor.
-The default constructor
+Initializes a new instance of the DwfOptions class
 type: docs
 weight: 10
 url: /net/aspose.cad.imageoptions/dwfoptions/dwfoptions/
 ---
 ## DwfOptions constructor

-The default constructor.
+Initializes a new instance of the [`DwfOptions`](../) class.

 ```csharp
 public DwfOptions()